3vent-Horiz0n/Timestamp-PSModule/README.md

-# Simple Timestamp PowerShell Module
+# Timestamp-PSModule

-Simple module to learn PowerShell Modules
+A simple PowerShell module to generate timestamps with custom format for different use-cases.